Import Duty from Vietnam to US: 2026 Tariff Rates and Landed Cost Guide

 | Section 232 (product-specific) | 25–50% | Active (if applicable) | Steel, aluminum, autos, copper only |

-The Section 122 (10%) is temporary — it expires around July 23, 2026.
-If it lapses and your product has a 0% HTS rate, you'd pay zero duty from Vietnam.
-Back to pre-tariff-war territory.
+The Section 122 (10%) is temporary — the White House proclamation imposes it for 150 days, effective February 24, 2026, which puts the scheduled expiration around July 23, 2026 unless extended or replaced.[2]
+If it lapses and your product has a 0% HTS rate, you could return to zero duty from Vietnam for that product.

 Vietnam vs China: A Real Cost Comparison